Alison Sweeney’s restraining order against online stalker extended

 Taking social media harassment seriously is a win for everyone.

-Soaps.com has learned that in June, "Days of our Lives'" Alison Sweeney (Sami) contacted the California Highway Patrol and the CHP conducted a joint investigation with Oklahoma Law Enforcement regarding claims that a man was harassing her for years on social media and that anytime she attempted to block him he'd create a new account and continue the stalking.
+On July 6, Soaps.com reported that in June, “Days of our Lives'” Alison Sweeney (Sami) contacted the California Highway Patrol and the CHP conducted a joint investigation with Oklahoma Law Enforcement regarding claims that a man was harassing her for years on social media and that anytime she attempted to block him he’d create a new account and continue the stalking.
 Sweeney claimed in court documentation that Christopher LuVisi was threatening her and tried to extort money from her online by using more than a dozen online accounts over the years.
 The claim reported that LuVisi believed he was having an affair with the actress.
 According to the documentation, the messages from this man became darker over the past 9 months, with LuVisi threatening to send her husband photos of her genitals that he claimed to have had unless she paid him thousands of dollars.
-According to these legal documents, the messages on social media became more threatening with Sweeney fearful for her life when he used profanity against her, allegedly saying, "Bitch you better answer me," and "You can't hide from me you sorry ass bitch," "Don't push me."
+According to these legal documents, the messages on social media became more threatening with Sweeney fearful for her life when he used profanity against her, allegedly saying, “Bitch you better answer me,” and “You can’t hide from me you sorry ass bitch,” “Don’t push me.”

 A California judge ordered LuVisi to stay 1,000 feet away from Sweeney whether she was at home, in her car, at work and her children’s school.
 According to the court documentation, the actress’ lawyer alleged that she had suffered “significant emotional distress, lack of sleep and fear for the safety of herself and her family, including her children, resulting from Defendants repeated harassment and threats.”